isunp/terraform-aws-template/README.md

 1. Check out the code.
 2. Set up Terraform and run `terraform fmt --check`.
+3. Installs `JQ` and sets up the `AWS credentials`
+4. Set up the github repo credentials for the terraform modules
 3. Initialize Terraform, perform a security scan with Checkov, and validate Terraform configurations with `terraform validate -no-color`.
 4. Run `tfsec` for a security scan.
-5. Set up Infracost and check out the base branch.
+7. Sets up `Sonarqube` Runs the `SonarQube scanning` and `Sonar quality gate check`
+6. Runs the end to end `terratest`
+5. Set up `infracost` generate the cost from the `/examples/complete` dirs and post the comments in the PR and Lso compares with the previously generated cost and update the cost if any
-6. Generate an Infracost cost estimate alongside generating the Infracost diff on PR branch.
+6. Generate an `Infracost` cost estimate alongside generating the `Infracost diff` on PR branch.
 7. Post an Infracost comment if the Infracost diff outcome is 'success' and the event is pull_request.

 ## Plan_or_Apply Job